 Alpaca has superpowers

-Alpaca is known as the softest and most prestigious fiber in the world because it is has a winner combination of the softness of cashmere, the shininess of mohair, the silkiness of angora and the strenght of Merino wool.The fiber from the first shearing of an adult alpaca is called ‘baby alpaca’, which refers to the fibers of the neck and underbelly of the adult alpaca.
-This is a supreme variety of wool due to its durability and lightweight structure.
-Baby alpaca is warmer than sheep's wool, yet still has a very soft and glossy feeling similar to silk.
+Alpaca is known as the softest and most prestigious fiber in the world because it has a winner combination of the softness of cashmere, the shininess of mohair, the silkiness of angora and the strenght of merino wool.The fiber from the first shearing of an adult alpaca is called ‘baby alpaca’, which refers to the fibers of the neck and underbelly of the adult alpaca.
+It's a supreme variety of wool due to its durability and lightweight structure.
+Baby alpaca is warmer than sheep's wool, yet still has a very soft and glossy feeling.